Quantum $SL_2$, Infinite curvature and Pitman's 2M-X theorem: Commutative and non-commutative geometry of Poisson-Lie groups

 The deformed law \eqref{eq:groupLaw} is considered in \cite[Eq.
 (2.6)]{KT00}, and defined formally from the Baker-Campbell-Hausdorff formula.
 The Baker-Campbell-Hausdorff formula converges in our case, since we are dealing with a solvable group.
 Dually, one obtains a coproduct $\Delta_r$ on the coordinate algebra of $\left( SL_2^* \right)_r$.
 Also, it is made into a Poisson algebra thanks to a Poisson bivector, which comes from the bracket of $\slfrak_2$ (see \cite[Eq.
 (2.9)]{KT00}).

 Their deformations in the parameter $u$ are indeed quantization of Poisson bialgebras while the deformations in $v$ are co-quantizations of co-Poisson algebras.
 Their result also holds dually, replacing $\mathfrak g$ by its dual $\mathfrak g^*$, giving a symmetric roles to the parameters $u$ and $v$, hence the term of biquantization.
-We stress that this symmetry does not hold in our case when trying to implement the orbit method.
-In the context of Question \ref{question:main}, we never invoke the co-quantization using the parameter $r \geq 0$.
-Indeed, in our case the first parameter $\hbar \geq 0$ controls the non-commutativity in the algebra of observables $\Ac^{r, \hbar}$, in accordance with the principles of quantum mechanics, while $r \geq 0$ controls the non-commutativity of invariant vector fields, in the underlying space $\left( SU_2^* \right)_r$ and thus controls the curvature.
+In the context of Question \ref{question:main}, we never invoke the co-quantization using the parameter $r > 0$.
+In our case the parameter $\hbar \geq 0$ controls the non-commutativity in the algebra of observables $\Ac^{r, \hbar}$, in accordance with the principles of quantum mechanics, while $r > 0$ controls the non-commutativity of invariant vector fields, in the underlying space $\left( SU_2^* \right)_r$ and thus controls the curvature.

-In the end, Poisson-Lie duality reverses the roles of $\hbar$ and $r$, and therefore gives an impression of symmetry.
-However, the geometry and the representation theory of the underlying groups change entirely.
-This justifies our choice of vocabulary: "curvature" replaces "lack of non-cocommutativity" while "positive Planck constant" replaces "non-commutativity" in our treatment of quantum groups.